hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/06_automating_workflow.md

 It is best practice to have the script **usage** specified at the top any script.
 This should have information such that when your future self, or a co-worker, uses the script they know what it will do and what input(s) are needed.
 For our script, we should have the following lines of comments right at the top after `#!/bin/bash/`:

 ```
-# This script takes a fastq file of RNA-Seq data, runs FastQC and outputs a counts file for it.
+# This script takes a fastq file of RNA-seq data, runs FastQC, STAR, Qualimap and Salmon.
 # USAGE: sh rnaseq_analysis_on_input_file.sh <name of fastq file>
 ```